Santander Cycles: History

 Owing to the success of the scheme, major expansions have taken place to increase the number of bikes and docking stations across London.

 The first major expansion was in March 2012, with a significant expansion in east London in Tower Hamlets and Hackney, with a minor expansion westwards to the new Westfield London shopping centre in Shepherds Bush.
 This expansion added 2,300 additional bikes and 4,800 docking points.
 In December 2013, the scheme received a further significant expansion ('Phase 3') in west and south west London.
 This expansion added approximately 2,000 more bikes and 150 new docking points, with new stations in the boroughs of Wandsworth, Hammersmith & Fulham, Lambeth and Kensington & Chelsea.

 In 2015, sponsorship of the scheme transferred from Barclays to Santander, with the branding of the scheme becoming Santander Cycles.
 According to TfL, the £43.75 million sponsorship deal over seven years is the largest public sector sponsorship in the world.
 Santander's sponsorship was extended in May 2021 for a further three years until April 2025.

 The scheme has continued to expand in recent years, to the Queen Elizabeth Olympic Park in January 2016, and Brixton in February 2018.
-The scheme now spreads across 40 sqmi of London with more than 12,000 bikes and 800 stations.
-Vélib', the public bicycle hire scheme in Paris, is much larger with 20,000 bikes and 1,400 stations spread across 450 km².
+The scheme now spreads across 100 km2 of London with more than 12,000 bikes and 800 stations.
+Vélib', the public bicycle hire scheme in Paris, is much larger with 20,000 bikes and 1,400 stations spread across 450 km2.

 In October 2022, TfL expanded the cycle scheme with the addition of 500 new docked e-bikes.